Indigenous Food Share (IFS) CSA

 • A box every week (16 boxes)

-To make our shares accessible to program families and community partners, we offer a variety of flexible payment options, including: payment plans, sliding scale rates, EBT/SNAP, workshare plan, and other options.
+Free and reduced priced shares are available.
+To make our shares accessible to program families and community partners, we offer a variety of flexible payment options, including: payment plans, sliding scale rates, workshare plans, and other options.
 We are committed to working with families on a case-by-case basis.
-Free and reduced priced shares are available.

 WHOLESALE ORDERS